 You've built an Apify Actor that solves real problems.
 You know that the distribution and marketing of your software is equally as important, but right now, it's only discoverable within the Apify ecosystem.
-What if you could automatically promote it to another community of 500,000 automation builders?
+What if you could automatically promote it to another community of over 200,000 automation builders?

 This guide will teach you how to convert your Actor into an n8n node, test it locally, publish it to npm, and promote it to maximize reach.
 We’ve built a CLI tool to make this conversion simple and under 60 minutes, without any prior knowledge of n8n node rules and publishing processes.